lincebryan/contentful-knowledge-connector/README.md

 knowledgeGroup: "Wi-Fi"

-When you run the import with the filter Main Topic Value = Internet, the connector will find this entry and put its chunks into a Knowledge Source named Wi-Fi, which will also be tagged with Internet.
+When you run an import:

+Import All would find this entry and put its chunks into a Knowledge Source named Wi-Fi.

+Import by Main Topic (set to "Internet") would find it and put it in the Wi-Fi source.

+Import by Sub-Topic (set to "Internet" and "Wi-Fi") would find it and create a single Wi-Fi source with just this entry (and others like it).

-4. Installation
+5. Installation

-Place all the files in the correct folder structure (as seen in the project).

-Open a terminal in the project's root folder.
+Install Dependencies: Open a terminal in the project's root folder and run:

+Bash

-Run npm install to install all dependencies.
+npm install

-Run npm run zip to build the code and create the contentful-knowledge-connector.tar.gz file.
+Build & Zip the Extension: Run the following script from package.json to build the TypeScript code and create the extension bundle:

+Bash

+npm run zip
+This will create a contentful-knowledge-connector.tar.gz file.

+Upload to Cognigy.AI:

-In Cognigy.AI, go to Manage > Extensions and upload the .tar.gz file.
+In Cognigy.AI, go to Manage > Extensions.

+Upload the contentful-knowledge-connector.tar.gz file.

+Create Connections:

-Go to Manage > Connections and create your Contentful Connection and (if needed) your AzureOpenAIProviderV2 Connection.
+Go to Manage > Connections.

+Create your Contentful Connection.

+(If needed) Create your Azure OpenAI Connection.